Nebraska City, Nebraska: History

 Early European-American official exploration was reported in 1804 by Lewis and Clark as they journeyed west along the Missouri River.
-They encountered many of the historic Native American tribes whose ancestors had inhabited the territory for thousands of years.
+They encountered many of the historic Native American tribes whose ancestors had inhabited the territory for thousands of years, including the Oto-Missouria, Omaha, and Pawnee Indians.

 During the years of early pioneer settlement, in 1846 the US Army built Old Fort Kearny at Nebraska City.
 Several years later, the army abandoned it to relocate the fort to central Nebraska, now south of present-day Kearney.

 Shortly after the post was vacated, John Boulware developed an important river-crossing and ferry service from Iowa to present-day Nebraska City.
 He and his father expanded their business and in 1852 or 1853 built a ferry house, the first residence in Nebraska City.

 In 1854 the Kansas–Nebraska Act allowed legal settlement in the regional area.
-Three townships were incorporated by settlers including Stephen Nuckolls, one of the fathers of Nebraska City.
+Three townships were incorporated by settlers including Stephen Nuckolls, one of the co-founders of Nebraska City.
 Nebraska City and Kearney City were incorporated in 1855, and South Nebraska City was incorporated in 1856.
 During those years, Nebraska City competed fiercely to become the Nebraska Territory capital.
 On December 31, 1857, these three town sites along with Prairie City joined, incorporating as present-day Nebraska City.
 Before the American Civil War, Nebraska City was noted as having the Territory's largest population of slaves.
 Many worked on the riverfront as laborers, involved with moving freight and luggage associated with steamboat traffic.